How to Plant and Grow Romanesco Broccoli

 In each cell, create an indentation that’s a quarter of an inch deep.
 Drop two seeds into each hole and cover lightly with seed-starting mix.

 Spray with water from a spritz bottle to avoid moving the seeds out of place.
-Place a humidity dome over the seed trays – like one of these from Viagrow, available from the Home Depot.
+Place a humidity dome over the seed trays.

 This will help to hold the moisture in and encourage germination, which should occur within 10 to 21 days.
-Keep the soil moist until it does!
+Keep the soil moist but not soaking wet during this time.

 You may also want to consider placing a heat mat beneath the seed tray, and setting it to 70°F. The seeds will germinate in temperatures as low as 45 to 50°F, but the optimal range is between 65 and 80°F.